vasern/vasern/README.md

 ## Contributors

-Vasern is lucky to have supported from our contributors, thanks to:
+Vasern is lucky to have support from our contributors, thanks to:

 - [Tuan Anh Nguyen](https://github.com/anhtuank7c)
 - [Alex](https://github.com/curtisy1) (adding support for typescript)